 - want to have fun while learning!

 As we all remember, high school brings new challenges for students—and it can take a little time to adjust!
-And by the way: Home School Partners classes are absolutely NOT just for “braniacs” or “geniuses” or whatever names people use to refer to “smart” students (whatever “smart” means).
-What’s most important is being diligent and thorough, coming to class prepared, and having a teachable spirit!
+And by the way: Home School Partners classes are absolutely NOT just for “braniacs” or “geniuses” or other names people use to refer to “smart” students (whatever “smart” means).
+What’s most important is being diligent and thorough, coming to class prepared, and having a teachable spirit.
 Kids who work hard and participate and take notes and have a Godly attitude toward their work always do great!

-Important Note For English + History Students:
+Important Note For Students:

 Students, you must have at least a 75 percent average in all subjects at the end of Week 16—the last week of the first semester—our last class before Christmas and New Year’s break—to return the second semester.
 You must also maintain a 75 percent average throughout the second semester to return the next year.
 This means that from day one, you should do the following (and anything else you need to do):